DavidH2001/MUON-Data-Collection/README.md

 fails to connect then make sure the IP address is set correctly.
 You will still be able to proceed with start-up as the software will retry to connect later.

+When running ... a log file will be created and written to throughout